mongodb/docs/mongodb/source/reference/javascript.rst

 .. js:function:: db.getName()

-   Returns the current database name.
+   :returns: the current database name.

 .. js:function:: db.getPrevError()

-   Returns a status document, containing the errors since the last time the :mongodb:command:`resetError` (also :js:func:`db.resetError()`) command was issued.
+   :returns: A status document, containing the errors.

+   This output reports all errors since the last time the :mongodb:command:`resetError` (also :js:func:`db.resetError()`) command was issued.

    This command provides a wrapper around the :mongodb:command:`getPrevError` command.